distantnative/panel-bar/README.md

 <?php snippet('plugin.panelBar') ?>
 ```

-If you want the panelBar hidden when the page loads:
+If you want to hide the panelBar at page load:
 ```php
 <?php snippet('plugin.panelBar.hide') ?>
 ```